 TANKSTICK/TRACKBALL NOTE: 2x connections are required for the Tankstick to fully work (the electronics for both connections are completely separate inside the controller and either or both can be connected independently of the other):

 - The serial-USB connection with a purple PS/2 end on it makes the Light on the controller work, and makes the buttons and joysticks work.
 Use the below test program to test this.

 - The permanently attached USB cable with a green PS/2 end on it is for the trackball only (including 2 of the pinball buttons), the Trackball and trackball/mouse buttons do not get tested in this program as it simply acts like a mouse, moving your cursor on screen.
 There are 2 sets of pinball buttons on the Tankstick, the two closest to you are keyboard keys and should show they are working in the test program, but the two pinball buttons furthest from you are mouse buttons that won't show up in the test program.
 The back left is mouse left-click, the back right is right-click.

 - If the X-Arcade™ does not respond in the test at all, click here to verify proper connection.

 - If a single button or direction is sticking or does not work click here for more help.

-- If a button/joystick is showing up as a different in the test, make sure you are in mode 1!
+- If a button/joystick is showing up as a different in the test, make sure you are in MODE 1!

-OTHER WAYS TO TEST:
+OTHER WAYS TO TEST (any O/S):

-In any Operating System you can also simply use a word editor such as notepad to test that the X-Arcade™ types the functions shown on the default Mode1 button layout.
+You can also simply use a word editor such as notepad to test that the X-Arcade™ types the functions shown on the default Mode1 button layout.
 Note that some of the buttons are set to CRTL, ALT, and SHIFT, these buttons will not type anything.